 VIOL LESSONS with Pedro Funes Also viol lessons are offered on a regular basis in the Houston area with Pedro Funes.

 About Pedro Funes Pedro Funes received his Master’s Degree in Early Music at Indiana University, where he was the recipient of an Associate Instructorship, studying viola gamba and vielle with Wendy Gillespie.
 Previous teachers include Mary Springfels and Carter Crawford.
 He did his undergraduate work at the University of Houston on double bass and studied with Dennis Whittaker and Eric Larson.
 He currently is the Assistant Orchestra Director at Oak Ridge HS in Conroe ISD.
 In past summers he has attended the Texas Music Festival, Gark Karr Kamp, VdGSA Conclave, and Tafelmusik Baroque Institute.
 He has performed with Ars Lyrica, Texas Early Music Project, Austin Baroque Orchestra and is a founding member of Les Touches.
-He currently is the President of Viols of Houston, and Vice President of Houston Early Music.
+He currently is the President of Viols of Houston, and President of Houston Early Music.
 He is also the Director of Aquila Di Guerra the viol ensemble at Oak Ridge HS, which has performed at Boston Early Music Festival in Summer 2017.